MicrosoftDocs/cpp-docs/docs/cppcx/platform-type-class.md

 manager: "ghogen"
 ---
 # Platform::Type Class
 Contains run-time information about a type—specifically, a string name and a typecode.
-Obtained by calling [Object::GetType Method](../cppcx/platform-object-class.md#gettype) on any object or  or using the [typeid](../windows/typeid-cpp-component-extensions.md) operator on a class or struct name.
+Obtained by calling [Object::GetType](../cppcx/platform-object-class.md#gettype) on any object or  or using the [typeid](../windows/typeid-cpp-component-extensions.md) operator on a class or struct name.

 ## Syntax